BradleyCulley/bradleyculley.github.io/_posts/2024-02-17-solved-and-unsolved.md

     <li>
         <b>What "human nature" is</b><br/>
         <p>
             Has anyone tried to fully solve this?
 "Here's human nature.
 It's a 25,000-page book".
 The connectome of the human brain is finite.
 The analogous discovery and synthesis for calculus happened about 350 years ago and hasn't changed since.
-It was a point of pride for my high school calculus teacher that what he was teaching was timeless and complete.<br/><br/>
+It was a point of pride for my high school calculus teacher that what he was teaching was timeless and complete.
         </p>
     </li>
     <li>